annegl/anneglienke/README.md

 Repository naming conventions:
 - `challenge`: prefix to identify non-confidential coding challenges I worked on.
 I only post the ones I passed but they're not necessarily from companies I joined.
-- `101`: prefix to identify exploratory repos I created when learning something new
+- `101`: prefix to identify exploratory repos I created when learning something new.
+These repos usually cover only one topic and they're kinda like a tutorial you can follow to explore tools/features yourself as well.
 - `DE`: Data Engineering
 - `DA`: Data Analysis
 - `project`: pet projects